GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

    now only DATASET segments) but the family variable has been reused as a mode which is passed as either GMT_WITH_STRINGS or GMT_NO_STRINGS so that data segments can be allocated with or without the optional string array.
+#.
+We introduce a new structure GMT_RECORD which is used by GMT_Get_Record and GMT_Put_Record.
+   Because such records may have both leading numerical columns and a trailing string these functions needed to work with such a structure rather than either an array or string.

 GMT resources
 -------------

-The GMT API knows how to create, duplicate, read and write six types of data objects common to GMT operations: Pure data tables (ASCII or binary), grids, images, color palette tables (also known as CPT), PostScript documents, and text tables (ASCII, usually a mix of data and free-form text).
+The GMT API knows how to create, duplicate, read and write five types of data objects common to GMT operations: Pure data tables (ASCII or binary), grids, images, color palette tables (also known as CPT), PostScript documents, and text tables (ASCII, usually a mix of data and free-form text).
 In addition, we